Recommended links for student teachers

 when children can be taught the alphabet code, decoding and spelling skills most quickly

 and easily.
 The window never closes but the older the child the

 more difficult it can be to provide the missing code knowledge and skills,

 eliminate the acquired guessing habit and prevent ''disaffection and disengagement from education'' (Rose 2009. p38).

-Most children start school enthusiastically, bright, keen and eager to learn but,
+Most children start school enthusiastically, keen and eager to learn but,

 typically, those who are failing to learn to read will become deeply unhappy after

-only a year or so and may suffer from frequent 'tummy aches' or other stress symptoms.
+only a term or so and may suffer from frequent tummy aches or other stress symptoms.